wtyeung/n8n-nodes-azure-openai-ms-oauth2/README.md

 ```

 The AI Agent can use your Azure OpenAI deployment with OAuth2 authentication for secure, enterprise-grade AI workflows.

+## Troubleshooting

+### Token Refresh Issues

+This node implements **proactive token refresh** to prevent authentication failures:

+- **Automatic Expiry Check**: Before each API call, the node checks if the OAuth2 token is expired or about to expire (within 5 minutes)
+- **Automatic Refresh**: If the token is expiring soon, it automatically requests a new token from Azure AD
+- **Workaround for n8n Limitation**: n8n's OAuth2 framework only refreshes tokens on 401 errors, but many Azure APIs return 403 errors for expired tokens.
+This node works around this limitation by proactively checking expiry timestamps.

+**If you still experience token expiration issues:**

+1. **Verify `offline_access` scope**: The credential automatically adds `offline_access` to your API scope to enable refresh tokens.
+Check your Azure AD app registration allows this scope.

+2. **Check token expiry data**: The node relies on `expires_at` timestamp in the OAuth token data.
+If your Azure AD doesn't provide this, the proactive refresh won't work.

+3. **Manual reconnection**: If automatic refresh fails, you may need to manually reconnect your credentials in n8n to re-authenticate.

+4. **Check logs**: Enable n8n logging to see token refresh attempts and any errors.

 ## Resources